Spend 2 weeks volunteering with orangutans & other animals for £845 if you book by the end of 2017!

 The rescue facility receives animals confiscated from illegal ownership under the Protected Wildlife Law and wherever possible, preparing them for rehabilitation.
 Those who cannot be returned to the wild due to health or behavioural conditions may make the Centre their permanent home.

-The Centre enjoys a close relationship with the local villages, which is home to majority of the centre’s staff.
+The Centre enjoys a close relationship with the local villages, which is home to the majority of the centre’s staff.
 Not only does this provide employment opportunities for the villagers, it also helps to spread awareness of environmental protection and animal welfare at this critical local level.
 To further this educational role and provide a valuable cultural exchange for both locals and volunteers, the Centre offers a “Community English” class for all locals and a club for local children.
-As a volunteer you will have the opportunity to take part in these fun and informal sessions.
+As a volunteer, you will have the opportunity to take part in these fun and informal sessions.
 You will also have the opportunity to join a range of traditional and local cultural experiences including gamelan lessons and batik lessons as well as visiting a local family for a traditional Javan dinner – a delicious way to truly experience life in the village.
 If the orangutans haven’t melted your heart completely then the warmth and hospitality of the local people surely will.

 Yogyakarta is the cultural capital of Java and there are plenty of things to see and do on your days off: Visit the Sultan’s Palace, Prambanan temple or Borobudur (the world’s largest Buddhist temple), explore Mount Merapi (an active volcano), cycle through local markets and lush rice paddies or take in some traditional gamelan music and shadow puppetry – the choice is yours.

-Please Note that cages for many of the animals are small and not intended as permanent homes –the centre receives no external funding and must do what they can with limited resources.
+Please Note that enclosures for many of the animals are small and not intended as permanent homes –the centre receives no external funding and must do what they can with limited resources.
 Every effort is made to continually improve the facilities and the living arrangements for all wildlife.
 Your presence at the Centre not only enriches the animals’ lives, but your financial support helps to improve the future for these wonderful animals.